reeseburns/Predicting-Airbnb-Prices/README.md

 real estate investment globally.
 Accurate pricing predictions have significant value for stakeholders aiming to optimize revenue and identify profitable properties.

-***Research Question:*** Based on features like room type, location, and ratings, can we predict Airbnb prices across major European cities?
+***Research Question:*** Leveraging predictive analytics, we will explore complex interactions among pricing determinants like room type, location, and ratings to develop robust predictive pricing models for Airbnb's in Europe.

+***Actionable Insights:*** These findings will contribute to both research and industry practice by offering actionable insights and strategies for stakeholders in the hospitality industry.

 ## Analysis Setup Steps